Our approach to tailings management

 All our operations have tailings facility management plans that are reviewed annually and document the placement of tailings and how each facility will be managed.
 An overview of our tailing management governance is outlined below.

 OceanaGold operates a company-wide Integrated Management System including specific operational standards for risk and tailings storage facility management.
-These standards are audited at both a site and corporate level on a regular basis and are available on the OceanaGold website.
+These standards are audited at both a site and corporate level on a regular basis.

 We undertake annual technical audits of our operations involving both internal and external expertise.
 The 2017 technical audits included tailings storage facilities.